NASRec: Weight Sharing Neural Architecture Search for Recommender Systems: Weight sharing Neural Architecture Search for Recommender Systems

 \subsection{Evolutionary Search on Best Models}

 We utilize regularized evolution~\cite{real2019regularized} to obtain the best child subnet in NASRec search space, including \textit{NASRec Small} and \textit{NASRec-Full}.
-Here, we first introduce a single mutation of a hierarchical genotype with the following sequence of actions in one of the choice blocks:
+Here, we first introduce a single mutation of a hierarchical genotype with the following sequence of actions in one of the choice blocks: \begin{itemize}[noitemsep,leftmargin=*] \item Re-sample the dimension of one dense building operator. \item Re-sample the dimension of one sparse building operator. \item Re-sample one dense building operator. \item Re-sample one sparse building operator. \item Re-sample its connection to other choice blocks. \item Re-sample the choice of dense-to-sparse/sparse-to-dense merger that enables the communication between dense/sparse outputs. \end{itemize}